-The HBP Benefits Summary chart on pages 3 and 4 summarizes provider coverage for medical and behavioral health services, and includes deductible and out-of-pocket maximum information.
-The Health Benefit Program features include physician office visits, hospital services, diagnostic services and emergency care, to name a few.
+The HBP Benefits Summary chart on pages 3 and 4 summarizes provider coverage for medical and behavioral health services, and includes copay, deductible and out-of-pocket maximum information.
+NOTE: Copays are the responsibility of the member and are due at the time services are rendered.
+The Health Benefit Program features include physician office visits, hospital services, diagnostic services and emergency services, to name a few.
 Behavioral Health features include all services for mental health and substance abuse.